Takeaways

 Maglocks were invented in the late ’60s.
 And as the access control world continues to embrace other advances in technology, the usefulness of maglocks becomes even more apparent.

-Unlike an analog lock, magnetic locks can be wired to engage and disengage even if there isn’t a person directly at the door.
+Unlike an analog lock, magnetic locks can be wired to engage and disengage even if a person isn’t directly at the door.
 You can electronically instruct maglocks to do whatever your property might need.

-For example, you can set a magnetic lock to automatically unlock and lock at specific times.
+For instance, you can set a magnetic lock to automatically unlock and lock at specific times.
 Or, you can set a delayed egress maglock to unlatch after a few seconds.

 Additionally, you can wire a maglock to access control hardware like keypads, fingerprint scanners, and intercoms.
 One keypad can control multiple maglocks, which is useful for larger properties that assign different levels of access permissions to different PINs.
 Today, you can even program a maglock to unlock remotely with a smartphone app.